pluralsight/guides/in-review/front-end-javascript/using-angularfire2-to-build-ionic-2-firebase-apps/article.md

 })
 ```

-And that's it, we can go to `home.html` to use it, just open the file and inside the `ion-content` create a card to hold our **unpaid** bills:
+And that's it!
+Go to the `home.html` file to use our app.
+Just open the file and, inside the `ion-content`, create a card to hold our **unpaid** bills:

 ```html
 <ion-card>